CSCfi/bastion/README.md

 ```
 $ sudo apt-get install -y nc
 ```
-Once, nc is installed, we need a ssh config file, which openssh client will use when connecting to remote servers through bastion host.
+Once, nc is installed, we need a ssh config file, openssh client will use this ssh.config file when connecting to remote servers through bastion host.
-An example of a fictitious ssh.config file can be following.

 Also one predefined ssh.conf file included with this git repository.
 Please edit this file accordingly, before using.

+An example of a fictitious ssh.config file can be following.

 ssh.config
 =========